(Last Updated On: October 31, 2017)

-Everyone has different needs which makes choosing the right shoe extremely important.
-For example, a shoe designed with CrossFit in mind will not be ideal for someone only interested in weightlifting.
+However, everyone has different needs which can make choosing the right shoe a little difficult for beginners.
+For example, a shoe designed with CrossFit in mind will not be ideal for someone only interested in exclusively olympic weightlifting.

 It might sound like a “Gee thanks, Captain Obvious” kind of statement, but if you’re a beginner then it might not be.

 Determining what YOU need for the gym

 Typically the most obvious give-away of the purpose of any lifting shoe is the sole.
 That is arguably the most important factor, and here’s why:

 - A flexible sole is designed more for movement, rather than stability (Usually resembles more of a running shoe sole)